igordejanovic/rustemo/README.md

 - **High test coverage**

   There are a reasonable number of tests.
 I usually write tests before implementing each new feature (TDD).
-Tests are a good source of info until the docs are improved.
+Since each feature is covered by tests these can searve as a good source of how-to information.

 ## Roadmap (tentative)